There's no end to Bottomless Coffee

 Bottomless Coffee Band will be in George on Sunday 16 October in the Oakhurst Insurance George Arts Theatre at 16:00 tickets are R100 per person.

-SOUTHERN CAPE NEWS - The multi-talented, married multi-instrumentalists, Bottomless Coffee Band, are doing a quick tour of the Port Elizabeth and George during October.
+GEORGE NEWS & VIDEO - The multi-talented, married multi-instrumentalists, Bottomless Coffee Band, are doing a quick tour of the Port Elizabeth and George during October.

 They are fresh off their hugely successful two-month stint in Europe and the UK, as well as a quick tour of the Free State and Gauteng.